Last Updated on October 6, 2023 by Rebecca Lake

 This is a smart–and painless–idea for how to drastically cut expenses.

-38. Increase your insurance deductibles
+10. Check your insurance deductibles and premiums

-41. Cut your own hair or try facials at home
+11. Cut hair at home

 At-home haircuts and beauty treatments aren’t as glamorous as going to the spa.
 But doing these things yourself is an easy way to cut costs.